 Giovanni clears his throat, which brings my attention back to him, “I know you recognized me when you first stepped in the room, I could see it on your face.”
 He lays back in his chair studying me, waiting for me to ask questions.
 “I know you don’t trust us yet, but I can answer one question that’s on your mind right now all you have to do is ask.”

 “Where have I seen you before?”
 I finally give in.

 “The night of the attack, our mafia’s men and I were given a tip on where you were and what was about to happen,” he grabs the bottle and pours another drink.
 “I was the one who killed the assassin that was pointing a gun to your head, and as soon as I shot him dead you fainted from all the blood you lost, so I had to carry you to one of our cars.”
 A few flashbacks from that night popped up in my head, yet all I could still feel was defeat and pain.

 “So, I suppose I need to thank you for saving my life?”
 I look at Giovanni sincerely, my trust in him already growing.

 “You’re my sister, and in our culture loyalty is important.
 It wasn’t a favor to save you, it was my duty.”
 He smiled sincerely.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, lxstinstereoWrite a Review